-The prestigious safari company Great Plains opened the camp on the 1st July 2022 and as they are responsible for some of Botswana’s finest camps, we expect that Okavango Explorers Camp will a fantastic addition to its other camps in the reserve, Selinda Explorers and Selinda Camp.
+The prestigious safari company Great Plains opened the camp on the 1st of July 2022 , and as they are responsible for some of Botswana’s finest camps, we expect that Okavango Explorers Camp will be a fantastic addition to its other camps in the reserve, Selinda Explorers and Selinda Camp.

 In a prime location on the southwestern corner of the Selinda Reserve, the new camp is on the revitalising pathway of the Selinda Spillway.
 This is where the Okavango Delta entwines with the Kwando / Linyanti river systems - the location and meeting place of two unique and iconic ecosystems.
 Running like a main artery through the reserve, the spillway brings with it the most wonderful wildlife viewing opportunities.

 Visit from May to October for the dry season, and expect to see prides of lions, large herds of elephants, and endangered African wild dogs.
 The landscape lends itself to a wonderful variety of wildlife viewing adventures, and the deep flowing channels and lily-covered wetlands entice hippos who bathe in the lagoons.

 Reminiscent of discovering the African hinterland, the camp exudes an ethereal spirit which takes visitors back in time to the original Botswana safari.
 With beautiful East African adornments and recycled soft furnishings, the footprint of the lodge is minimal, but experientially guests will feel the maximum involvement with the surrounding wilderness.